fbpx

 Check the FANET+ logo in the status line.

-Once the module is enabled, a new line appears with the validity of the Flarm licence.
+Once the module is enabled, a new line appears with the validity of the Flarm licence as well as the Fanet/Flarm ID.
 Check how to freely upgrade the FLARM licence through XC Guide in the XC Guide specific AIR³ features page.

 FANET and FLARM ID are sent every second.
 The pilot name (Menu/Preferences/Pilot/Username is sent every minut.
 The type of aircraft (Menu/Preferences/Aircraft/FAI class) is sent together with the other data communicated through the module.